Excitable quantum systems: the bosonic avalanche laser: Applications: An avalanche detector for microwave photons

-\emph{Photon-avalanche detection of microwave photons.}---Beyond its fundamental interest, the ability to convert even a few injected gain bosons into an avalanche of photons at the cavity output makes this mechanism very promising for quantum sensing and amplification applications.
-Here, we outline a potential realization of our model in Eq.~\eqref{eq:Lindblad} with a superconducting circuit depicted in Fig.~\ref{fig:circuit} and illustrate its use for microwave photon detection.
-In this circuit, the cavity mode (shaded in green) as well as the ladder modes (shaded in blue) are represented by quantized $LC$ resonators with frequencies $\omega_c$ and $\omega_p$ in the microwave regime.
-Neighboring modes $\aop_p$ and $\aop_{p+1}$ are coupled to the cavity mode via an effective interaction of the form
+Beyond its fundamental interest, the ability to convert even a few injected gain bosons into an avalanche of photons at the cavity output makes this mechanism very promising for quantum sensing and amplification applications.
+As a specific use-case, we discuss in this section the realization of our model in Eq.~\eqref{eq:Lindblad} with superconducting circuits, and illustrate its use for microwave photon detection.